This is the story of how I met my husband: I often wonder how to even begin this story.

 Yes, at one point or another I lived in a house with 6 people.
 It was the best and worst time I’ll ever have.
 My family moved to a new state and graciously (maybe even foolishly) let me and my friends rent their house.

-Let me tell you, it was only then that I realized how stressed out I get disappointing my parents.
-I’ll only ever admit that here and now and never again.
+Let me tell you, it was only then that I realized how much I hate disappointing my parents.

-At the beginning of this time I, one-by-one, had friends calling; wanting to leave their current living arrangements to join mine.
+At the beginning of this time I, one-by-one, had friends calling who wanted to leave their current living arrangements to join mine.
 One of these callers was a Mr. Ian Jones.
 He has always been a clown and a schemer and that call put my stomach in knots full of excitement and nerves with the idea of letting this jester into my house.

-At first, Ian and I were just passerby.
-We’d sit when everyone else was sitting and we’d drink and be merry with the crowd, but we didn’t start seeing each other clearly until the dreaded snow-pocalypse of 2014 (you ATL people know what I’m talking about, the one where people were giving brith on the highway).
-We were all stuck together at the house for days.
-I was most definitely at a low, awkward, strange, very confusing and sad time in my life….. to say the least.
+At first, Ian and I were just passersby.
+We’d hang when everyone else was around and we’d drink and be merry with the gang, but we didn’t start seeing each other clearly until the dreaded snow-pocalypse of 2014 (you ATL people know what I’m talking about, the one where people were giving brith on the highway).
+We were all stuck together at the house for days and I was at one of my lowest, most awkward, strangest, saddest, and most confusing times in my life….. to say the least.

--At this point, I’ll be honest, Ian had told me he had feelings for me.
+-At this point, Ian had told me he had feelings for me.
 He wrote out a letter, handed it to me and ran away.
-I read it and politely turned him down (sorry my dingus).
+I read it and politely turned him down (sorry my dorkus).

 I can honestly say I hold this day more dear than our very own wedding day.
-It was the day that I not only decided I deserved more, but that I was good enough to be with someone that would truly love me for me.
+It was the day that I not only decided I was capable of loving and caring for someone dearly, but that I was good enough to be with someone that would truly love me for me.